rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Price Drop Email Alerts

-An email alert is sent containing all price drops for that day and includes html links to the Playstation Store pages for each game.
+The email alert contains all price drops that day and includes html links to the Playstation Store pages for each game.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20email%20notification.png)